yoojinl/fuzzdb/README.md

-This mirro is not supported and is not up to date, use official fuzzdb project instead.
+This mirror is not supported and is not up to date, use official fuzzdb project instead.

 https://github.com/fuzzdb-project/fuzzdb